 Every year these two TV brands doggedly battle it out to earn your custom.
 Whether you’re looking to spend a few hundred pounds or even a few thousand, both Samsung and LG promise the best-quality TVs.

-2018 TVs from Samsung and LG come packed with the latest technology and features, such as Freeview Play, 4K Ultra HD, support for High Dynamic Range (HDR), slick smart-TV systems, voice search and more.
+2020 TVs from Samsung and LG come packed with the latest technology, with their competing OLED and QLED displays, and features such as Freeview Play, 4K Ultra HD, support for High Dynamic Range (HDR), slick smart-TV systems, voice search and more.

-Regardless of your budget, both of these top-tier brands have a range of attractively designed, full-featured TVs ready to impress, but figuring out which is best while you're browsing a website or the floor of your local John Lewis isn't easy.
+Regardless of your budget, both of these top-tier brands have a range of attractively designed, full-featured TVs ready to impress, so which is better?
 Read the sections below to see how the two compare in our tests - you can click on the links to jump straight to the one you're interested in.